 Slightly later than the above, Willane's Wizardry was published in 1947.
 This copy has a label affixed from George McKenzie's Mac's Mysteries.

-Of course many dealers sold second hand books and fixed their labels in many years after the book's publication.
+Many dealers sold second hand books and fixed their labels in many years after the book's publication.
 Here's one such example.

 The famous escapologist Murray sold magic items and jokes after poor health prevented him from performing.

 I'm aiming to add more labels and stamps to this post as I find them.
-I've just picked a few books from my library, as I come across more I'll add them to the list.
+I've just picked a few books from my library, as I come across more stamps I'll add them to the list.